-Families are expected to review the Handbook on an annual basis to familiarize themselves with these changes.
-If you have any questions about policies and procedures printed in this handbook, please contact the Head of School.
+Families are expected to review the Handbook annually to familiarize themselves with these changes.
+If you have any questions about policies and procedures printed in this Handbook, please contact the Head of School.

-In the event of a conflict between the terms of the (CMS) enrollment agreement and the policies and procedures set forth in this handbook, the enrollment agreement shall govern.
+In the event of a conflict between the terms of the (CMS) enrollment agreement and the policies and procedures set forth in this Handbook, the enrollment agreement shall govern.
 A copy of the current compliance report from the Ohio Department of Education is in the front lobby at the 15th Street location.